 • Stationary marginal density, \(f_X\), describes the marginal behavior through distribution parameters.

-Background: Bayesian Implementation
+Bayesian Implementation

 Earlier MTD models were built through frequentist approaches.

-Estimation and prediction in the MTD model by Zheng et al. (2022) is constructed with Bayesian methodologies.
+The MTD model by Zheng et al. (2022) is constructed with Bayesian methodologies.

 • Our proposed copula-based MTD model builds upon this model version.

-Background: Bayesian Implementation
+Bayesian Implementation

-Inference is facilitated through a set of latent variables \({\{Z_t\}}_{t=L+1}^n\). \(Z_t = l\) indicates which \(l\)th kernel or component the data belongs to.
+Inference is facilitated through a set of latent variables \({\{Z_t\}}_{t=L+1}^n\). \(Z_t = l\) indicates which \(l\)th kernel the data belongs to.

 The posterior distribution of the parameters, based on the conditional likelihood, is